akka/akka-persistence-jdbc/README.md

   - It writes the journal and snapshot entries as byte arrays,
 - It relies on [Akka Serialization](http://doc.akka.io/docs/akka/2.4.1/scala/serialization.html),
   - For serializing, please split the domain model from the storage model, and use a binary format for the storage model that support schema versioning like [Google's protocol buffers](https://developers.google.com/protocol-buffers/docs/overview), as it is used by Akka Persistence, and is available as a dependent library.
 For an example on how to use Akka Serialization with protocol buffers, you can examine the [akka-serialization-test](https://github.com/dnvriend/akka-serialization-test) study project,
-- It supports the `Persistence Query` interface for both Java and Scala thus providing a universal asynchronous stream based query interface,
+- It supports the `Persistence Query` interface for both Java and Scala thus providing a universal ~~a~~synchronous stream based query interface (see notice above),
 - Table, column and schema names are configurable, but note, if you change those, you'll need to change the DDL scripts.

 ## Installation